-William Utermohlen died in 2007 after eleven years living with Alzheimer’s disease, which places him close to the 4-10 years that a person with Alzheimer’s lives on average, although survival after diagnosis is highly variable and ranges from one year to over twenty.
-Additionally, it is worth noting that, in retrospect, in many cases, it is possible to detect changes in patients before diagnosis.
+William died in 2007 after eleven years living with the disease, which places him near the 4–10 years that a person with Alzheimer’s disease lives on average, although survival from diagnosis is very variable and ranges from one year to more than twenty.
+And it is important to note that in many cases it is possible to detect changes in patients before diagnosis.

-U.S. President Ronald Reagan, who in 1994 announced he was suffering from Alzheimer’s disease, is a good example of this.
-Linguistic studies of his 1984 debates indicate that the disease was already beginning to develop: researchers detected Reagan’s speech was 9% slower, and he made up to five times more pauses and frequent minor errors in the use of articles, prepositions, and pronouns.
-The time interval when early symptoms emerge but they are not serious or apparent enough to make a diagnosis is called the prodromal stage, and can be seen not only in Alzheimer’s but also in other disorders such as schizophrenia.
+A clear example is the case of U.S. president Ronald Reagan, who in 1994 made public that he had Alzheimer’s disease.
+However, linguistic studies of his 1984 debates indicate that he was already beginning to develop the disease then, with his speech detected as being about 9% slower, making up to five times more pauses and more frequently making small errors in the use of articles, prepositions, and pronouns.
+This period of time during which the first symptoms appear but are not yet severe or clear enough to make a diagnosis is called the prodromal phase, and it is not only present in Alzheimer’s disease but also in other disorders such as schizophrenia.

-This progression by brain areas is an advantage for artists as many of their skills depend on motor and sensory areas.
-This allows them to continue their profession for a relatively long period of time.
-There are documented cases of musicians who are still able to play certain melodies even in advanced stages of the disease.
-The same is true, for example, of painters such as Utermohlen, whose visual cortex took longer to be affected by the disease than parts involved in memory.
-For this reason, he was still able to paint even when he could no longer remember his own name clearly.
+This patchy progression represents an advantage for artists since many of their skills depend on motor or sensory areas.
+This means they can continue with their profession for a relatively long period.
+There are documented cases of musicians who, even while suffering advanced stages of the disease, are able to continue playing certain melodies.
+The same happens, for example, with painters like William, whose visual cortex was slower to be affected by the disease than parts related to memory.
+For this reason he was able to paint works when he could no longer clearly remember his own name.

-In view of all this, the case of William Utermohlen is not only an extraordinary graphic record of how a person experiences Alzheimer’s; it also reminds us that many artistic skills take time to be affected by Alzheimer’s and, therefore, painting or music may be hobbies that patients will be able to perform to some extent throughout much of the course of their disease.
+Given all this, the case of William Utermohlen is not only an extraordinary graphic record of how a person experiences Alzheimer’s disease; it also reminds us that many artistic abilities take longer to be affected by Alzheimer’s disease, and therefore painting or music can be hobbies that patients will be able to carry out to some extent for much of the course of their illness.

 References